* Address: Mercedesstraße 87, Stuttgart

 * Opened: 23 July 1933

 Extra stadium info – Mercedes-Benz Arena

 The stadium hosted FIFA World Cup matches in 1974 and in 2006.
 The first FIFA World Cup match at the venue was won by the national football team of Poland after beating the Argentine Republic 3-2.
 32,000 people attended the game.
 The national football teams of Australia, Croatia, Ecuador, England, the French Republic, the Italian Republic, the Portuguese Republic, Spain, Sweden, the Swiss Confederation and Tunisia also played FIFA World Cup matches at the stadium.
 VfB Stuttgart have been tenants of the Mercedes-Benz Arena since 1933.
-They were founded in 1893 under a different name.
+The football club was founded in 1893 under a different name.
 VfB Stuttgart won the Bundesliga, the top-flight football league of Germany, several times.
-They became one of the first German sports clubs with 100,000 followers on their main social media page.
+It became one of the first German sports clubs with 100,000 followers on its main social media page.